ctnava/rxtechnotes/5_settings.md

 - Patient intake and registration
 - Electronic health record (EHR) entry
 - Coordinating follow-up or referrals

-### 🗣️ Interpersonal Skills

-Strong communication skills are essential in community pharmacy settings.

-✅ Best practices:

-- Listen actively and make eye contact
-- Confirm understanding by repeating concerns
-- Use a respectful, positive tone
-- Refer to patients by name when possible
-- Identify the pharmacy when answering the phone
-- Always follow facility policies and procedures
-- Refer all clinical questions to the pharmacist

-#### 🧾 At the Counter

-Pharmacy technicians:

-- 📥 Receive and enter prescriptions accurately
-- 💳 Verify insurance and assist with billing issues
-- 🛍️ Retrieve and ring up prescriptions
-- 🧑‍⚕️ Direct patients to the pharmacist for counseling
-- 🧴 Manage front-end sales of pharmacy-related items

-> ⚖️ **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Requires that pseudoephedrine-containing products be sold only in face-to-face transactions.
-Drive-Thru sales are allowed if compliant with ID check, logbook entry, and purchase limits. purchase limits.

-#### ☎️ On the Phone

-Pharmacy technicians may:
+### Community Pharmacy Layout

+Community pharmacies are divided into front-end and back-end areas, each serving specific functions.

+#### 🧾 Front-End

+The front-end is where patients interact directly with pharmacy staff.

+**Key Features:**

+- **Transaction Windows**: Designated areas for drop-off and pickup of prescriptions.
+- **Prescription Pickup Bins/Shelves**: Storage for prescriptions awaiting pickup; alphabetized by last name.
+- **Point-of-Sale (POS)**: Technicians ring up prescriptions and over-the-counter items.

+> ⚖️ Under HIPAA, transaction windows must be positioned to ensure patient privacy.

+##### 🛒 In-Store Counters

+- Some pharmacies have separate windows for intake and dispensing.
+- Most include a private or semi-private consultation area for the pharmacist.
+- May include self-service kiosks or health screening stations.

+##### 🚗 Drive-Thru

+Many chain pharmacies have a drive-thru window for patient convenience.

+**Drive-Thru Functions:**

+- Drop off new prescriptions
+- Provide insurance information or ID
+- Return empty vials for refill
+- Pick up filled prescriptions
+- Pay via credit card or cash (passed through drawer)

+> ⚖️ **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Pseudoephedrine-containing products must be sold in face-to-face transactions.
+Drive-Thru sales are permitted only if compliant with ID checks, logbook entry, and purchase limits.

+#### ⚙️ Back-End

+**Non-Compounded Prescription Area:**

+- Includes **prescription counters** with:
+  - Counting trays
+  - Vials and lids
+  - Prescription labels
+  - Auxiliary and warning labels
+- Must be kept clean and organized
+- All prescriptions are checked by the pharmacist before moving to the pickup bins

+**Compounding Area:**

+- Used for mixing medications such as powders, creams, or suspensions
+- Must have an easily accessible, clean sink
+- **Common Equipment**:
+  - Glass mortar & pestle
+  - Prescription balance and metric weights
+  - Graduated cylinders for liquid measurement
+  - Spatulas, ointment slab or parchment paper
+  - Funnels, stirring rods

+> 🔬 Some pharmacies may include a clean room for **Compounded Sterile Preparations (CSPs)**.

+**Storage Area:**

+- Organized shelving, cabinets, or drawers for drug inventory
+- **C-II medications** must be kept in locked storage
+- **C-III through C-V medications** may be stored on open shelves
+- Pharmacy refrigerator must be used exclusively for medications—no food or beverages allowed

+#### Hybrid Duties

+On the phone pharmacy technicians may:

 - 📞 Answer general questions about prescription status or store services
 - 🔁 Take refill requests from patients or automated systems